 - »

-A strong signal for more physical activity
+A strong signal for more physical activity: the Hamburg Declaration

-Despite individual political efforts, including the German Prevention Act 2015 and in 2020, the World Health Organization with the „Global action plan on physical activity“, the trend towards global inactivity has not yet been significantly reduced or even reversed.
+Despite isolated political efforts, including the German Prevention Act of 2015 and more recently the World Health Organization’s Global Action Plan on Physical Activity, the global trend toward inactivity has not yet been significantly reduced or reversed.

 The „Hamburg Declaration“ is supported by the following organisations: